deckhouse/virtualization/docs/ADMIN_GUIDE.md

 Diagnosing problems with a resource is done by analyzing the information in the `.status.conditions` block.

-You can trace the image creation process by adding the `-w` key to the previous command:
+You can trace the image creation process by adding the `-w` key to the command used for verification of the created resource:

 ```bash
 d8 k get cvi ubuntu-22-04 -w